 Program Housing And Accommodations

 During their time in Hebron, Palestine, participants will have the opportunity to reside with a Palestinian host family!
-This valuable opportunity will immerse students completely in the Arabic language, as well as providing them with a rare look into Palestinian life and culture.
-This could mean taking part in family meals, witnessing Palestinian cultural events, seeing the ins and outs of daily life in Hebron and much more!
+This valuable opportunity will immerse students completely in the Arabic language and provide them with a rare look into Palestinian life and culture.
+This could mean taking part in family meals, witnessing Palestinian cultural events, seeing the ins and outs of daily life in Hebron, and much more!

 If a host family is unavailable (only applying to male participants), program participants will have the option to either reside in a shared flat or in a dorm in the center of Hebron.
 In both cases, participants will have plenty of opportunities to immerse themselves in Arabic culture and to conduct research outside of their time with the Center!